onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to replace rhetoric with prediction

-We can collectively answer what is the meaning of life and let it evolve through time

 We should worship prediction because it’s presupposed by adaptation

 What if “the atom of intelligence” is every one of us - to the best of our ability?